top of page

 Client: Rashid Johnson

-Julia was the designer for the clearing and pathway through the private woodland in Bridgehampton, owned by contemporary African-American artist Rashid Johnson.
+Julia Watson was the designer for the private residence in Bridgehampton, of the contemporary African-American artist Rashid Johnson.

 bottom of page